BCON for MIPI Hardware Design Guide#

 - The capacitive bus load for a single I²C bus segment is limited to 400 pF.
 Take into account that long flexible flat cables can significantly contribute to the total bus load.
 If necessary, use more than one I²C bus or use an I²C bus repeater.

 - Choose a suitable pull-up resistor.
 The resistor value depends on the capacitive load of the I²C bus lines.
-For determining appropriate resistor values, refer to the I²C-Bus Specification and User Manual.
+For determining appropriate resistor values, refer to the I²C-Bus Specification and User Manual (registration required).

 Power Supply (GND, VCC)#